-It is necessary at this time of the year for your child to select subjects which will be studied for Years 9 and 10 (2021 and 2022).
+It is necessary at this time of the year for your child to select subjects which will be studied for Years 9 and 10 (2022 and 2023).
 There are two categories of subjects, the "Core" and "Elective" subjects.
 Both categories must be studied to fulfil the requirements of Stage 5.

 - 1. Compulsory "Core" Subjects which all students must study:-

-- English •
+- English

-- Mathematics ٠
+- Mathematics

-- Science •
+- Science

 - History

-- Geography •
+- Geography

 - Personal Development/Health/Physical Education

 - Sport

 - 2. Student will also choose ONE 200 hour elective over Yr 9 & 10 years plus ONE 100 hour elective to study in Yr 9.
-Next year, students will choose another 100 hr elective to study in Yr 10.
 The electives on offer are:-

-- Commerce •
+- Commerce

 - Elective History

 - Japanese

-- International Studies
+- Stage 5 Chinese

 - Information and Software Technology

-- Marine & Aquaculture Studies •
+- Marine & Aquaculture Studies

 - Food Technology

-- Textiles Technology
+- Textiles/Fashion

 - Child Studies

-- Drama •
+- Drama

-- Ceramics (Pottery) •

 - Visual Arts

+- Ceramics (Pottery)

 - Dance

 - Photographic and Digital Media

 - Music

 - Physical Activity & Sports Studies

+- Design & Technology (Imagineering Based)

+- Graphics Technology

-- Industrial Technology Timber •
+- Industrial Technology Timber

-- Industrial Technology Metal •
+- Industrial Technology Metal

-- Industrial Technology Engineering •
+- Industrial Technology Engineering

 These elective subjects will later be divided into two groups named as the X and Y electives.
-One of these elective lines will be the 200 hour line and the other will be the 100 hour line.
 The composition of the TWO elective groups is determined by accommodating the greatest number of students in their first and second choices.
 This division may cause some students not to gain either or both their first three choices.
-To help us in this we ask that:-
+To help us in this we ask that students choose FIVE subjects they would like to study in their order of preference (i.e. 1-2-3-4-5).